12 Best Freeride Longboards Of 2021 [Review & Buying Guide]

 Constructed from premium-grade materials like five layers of Canadian maple wood on top, bamboo on the bottom along with other sturdy elements, all of which collectively makes it one durable ride.

-Designed and engineered in Germany, this longboard features seven-inch aluminium trucks with rugged 69 x 55 mm HR78A wheels that promise to deliver a smooth and stable ride.
+Designed and engineered in Germany, this longboard features seven-inch aluminum reverse kingpin trucks with rugged 69 x 55 mm HR78A wheels that promise to deliver a smooth and stable ride.

 The deck measures 39 inches by nine inches wide which are perfect for any skill level.
-The drop-down deck of the board provides you with a perfect cruising experience and also offers more control when riding.
+The drop decks of the board provides you with a perfect cruising experience and also offers more control when riding.

 The grip tape on top will allow your feet to stick firmly in place, making it easier to manoeuvre around obstacles like cracks or curbs.